santhoshkuamares/The-Computational-Theory-of-Mind-in-AI/README.md

 ## Training

 Model revision: `851bf6e806efd8d0a36b00ddf55e13ccb7b8cd0a`.
-Settings: NF4 QLoRA, rank 8, alpha 16, learning rate 0.0001, effective batch size 8, maximum length 2,048 and seed 42.
-Checkpoint selection uses the mean of validation belief and desire accuracy.
+Settings: NF4 QLoRA with Rank 8, Alpha = 16, Learning Rate = 0.0001, Effective Batch Size = 8, Max Length = 2048.
+Validation belief and desire accuracy were averaged to determine which checkpoint was selected for evaluation.

-Subjectesis began on two Kaggle T4 GPUs and continued on one Colab A100.
-Answer-only used one A100.
-The scripts retain the original environment checks and install their recorded model-library dependencies.
-They expect the corresponding host Torch/CUDA environment; the CPU `requirements.txt` is not a GPU environment replacement.
+Subjectesis was run on two Kaggle T4 GPUs and then moved to one Colab A100.
+Only Answer-Only ran on an A100.
+Both Subjectesis and Answer-Only retain the original checks against the environment in which they are running and install their respective library/model dependencies as previously captured.
+In addition, both scripts require the same host environment for Torch/CUDA.
+There is no replacement for a GPU environment using the CPU `requirements.txt`.

 ```bash
 # Start in the recorded two-T4 Kaggle runtime.